 *India Arie was born on this date in 1975.
 She is a Black singer, musician, and songwriter.

 "When I started tapping into my own sensitivity, I started to understand people better.
 It was a direct result of writing songs," she said at the press release of her debut album, Acoustic Soul.
 This recording acquainted listeners by drawing listeners from hip-hop, neo-soul, blues, folk, and classic troubadour-style singer/songwriting.
-The album eventually was certified double platinum.
+The album was eventually certified double platinum.
 Arie followed the success of her debut in 2002 with the release of Voyage to India.
 She is also featured on Stevie Wonder's album A Time To Love.

-Arie's third studio album was Testimony: Vol. 1, Life & Relationship in 2006.
+Arie's third studio album was Testimony: Vol. 1, Life & Relationship, in 2006.
 It gave Arie her first number-one spot on the Billboard 200 and was her second chart-topper on the R&B charts.
 "I Am Not My Hair" was the most successful release from Testimony: Vol. 1.
 In a 2007 episode of The Oprah Winfrey Show entitled "After Imus: Now What?"
 Arie was a guest panelist.
 Arie performed a duet with singer Anthony David for his song "Words" for his 2008 album Acey Duecy.
-Her album, Testimony: Vol. 2, Love & Politics was released on Tuesday, February 10, 2009.
-It debuted at No. 3 on the Billboard 200, and No. 2 on the R&B chart.
-Within this CD, Arie collaborated with such artists as Sezen Aksu, Keb Mo, Gramps Morgan and Musiq Soulchild to fulfill her self-proclaimed desire to "do projects with people who are making music that is meaningful, with a lot of integrity and a lot of sonic diversity".
+Her album, Testimony: Vol. 2, Love & Politics, was released on Tuesday, February 10, 2009.
+It debuted at No. 3 on the Billboard 200 and No. 2 on the R&B chart.
+Within this CD, Arie collaborated with such artists as Sezen Aksu, Keb Mo, Gramps Morgan, and Musiq Soulchild to fulfill her self-proclaimed desire to "do projects with people who are making music that is meaningful, with a lot of integrity and a lot of sonic diversity."

-In September 2018, she premiered her new single "That Magic".
-The song serves as the lead single from her sixth studio album titled Worthy which was released on February 15, 2019.
+In September 2018, she premiered her new single "That Magic."
+The song serves as the lead single from her sixth studio album titled Worthy, which was released on February 15, 2019.